asongent/Special-DevOps-Tutorials/README.md

 #                  SPECIAL DEVOPS TUTORIALS
 ---
 This tutorial is for every DevOps Engineer (Beginner, Intermediate, Advanced, and expert) .
-In this turial you will gain extral skills.
+In this tutorial you will gain extra skills.
 Feel free to reach out to me at asongentle@gmail.com if you have any qustion.
-The turial comprises of:
+The tutorial comprises of:

 ---
 #### 1).
 Advanced Terraform for some AWS resource